Who am I?

 My name is Lana Goulding.
 After leaving high school I began nursing in veterinary practice and subsequently qualified as a Veterinary Nurse a few years later in 1991, and had followed that career path since, with a few minor changes from time to time.

 I started designing jewellery in September 2011 using old beads I had kept for years in my craft box, you know how that sort of thing happens; I was bored...started messing around stringing and before I knew it a design appeared and I was hooked!

-This is where I now design and create my pieces, either by using bought in beads such as crystals and stones, or using glass beads that I have MADE myself using the torch and glass rods on the left of the picture and annealing them in the kiln on the right!
+This is where I create my beads for my jewellery designs making them myself using the torch and coloured glass rods on the left of the picture and annealing them in the kiln on the right!
 Fun, fun, fun!

 The Present and Future

 I recently spent a day with leading enameller and silver clay craftswoman, Joy Funnell, working with Silver clay and enamels.
-That was really good, I enjoyed this enormously (and I wasnt too bad either!) so I am planning to begin silver clay work late in 2015 all being well!
+That was really good, I enjoyed this enormously (and I wasnt too bad either!) so I am planning to begin silver clay work in 2016 all being well!

 So.....where can I purchase a Gingebod Designs piece?